Malta’s taxation system is designed to:

 - support actively the development of financial services in Malta

-- ensure that company profits are not taxed twice - i.e. at company and again at shareholder level
+- ensure that company profits are not taxed twice - i.e. at the company and again at the shareholder level

 Under Malta’s tax system, a company is considered resident if it is incorporated in Malta or, in the case of a foreign body of persons, if its control and management are exercised in Malta.

 All companies pay 35% on chargeable income; however, tax paid by the company is then imputed to the shareholder in the event of a dividend distribution.
 As Malta operates a full imputation system, there is no withholding tax on dividends.